Home

 9. On slippery roads.

-10. When approaching a bus, tram or school shuttle which has stopped to let passengers on or off.
+10. When approaching a bus, tram or school transport vehicle that has stopped to let passengers on or off.

 11. When approaching children on or beside the road.